 You will be required to bring your own 4WD with reasonable ground clearance and a high/low transfer case.
 The escort vehicle is fitted with a first-aid kit, satellite phone and extra recovery gear.
-This tour is for Non-Smokers Only and does not cater for children or pets.
 You are invited to join your guides by their campfire at 4.30pm on the day prior to departure for a briefing about the week ahead and to get to know your fellow travellers.
 A camp oven meal will be served - BYO drinks & chairs.
 (Charleville Bush Caravan Park & Cottage)

 Big Red Sandhill

 Just imagine sitting around a campfire by Cooper Creek!

 Slow Tours offers a number of other Outback Tours in Australia

 Depart Charleville and head for Quilpie.
 Along the way stop off at Cooladdi and then in Quilpie have time to visit the Information Centre to see their latest exhibition, wander through their museum and see some magnificent displays of opal, including the famous opal altar and perhaps visit Lyn Barnes Art Gallery.
 12.00pm – lunch at the Quilpie Club.

 This afternoon we will continue onto the tiny town of Windorah, crossing over mighty Cooper Creek.

 Accommodation: Cooper Cabins